andyarensman/git-test-react-hello-world/README.md

-Learning how to React in Atom and git.
+Learning how to use React and git with Atom.

 # Getting Started with Create React App